Metapyziks/GOKZReplayViewer/README.md

-# BotMimic Replay Viewer
+# GOKZ Replay Viewer
-Prototype of a WebGL BotMimic recording player.
+Prototype of a WebGL GOKZ recording player.